 And we’ve been pretty successful: since our launch, 70% of secondary schools/colleges have interacted with us and in the last 12 months we’ve reached more than 1.18m people.

-I call it a platform because our tech has moved on so much that we’ll be able to do more diversity targeting from September 2017.
+And with our tech moving on so quickly, we’ll be able to do more diversity targeting from September 2017.
 We’ve created white label versions for schools and local authorities, with bespoke skills and work experience logs.

 Schools and colleges